Olivieri-RJ/Achitecture-showcase/README.md

 #### 🔒 Intellectual Property Notice

+This project, including all code, design, structural logic, naming conventions, and internal flow, is the exclusive intellectual property of the author.

+Copying, redistributing, modifying, integrating, or using any part of this repository in personal or commercial projects — with or without changes — is strictly prohibited.

+Use of this material without prior written authorization is a violation and may result in legal action.

-All code, structure, and content displayed on this page are part of a proprietary system currently under development or protection (see License & Priority text file).
+Access to this repository ≠ permission to use (see License & Priority text file).

 🛑 This is a visual demonstration only.
 Reuse, modification, reproduction, or redistribution of any part of this system (including its architecture, code snippets, or diagrams) is explicitly prohibited without written authorization.